 And I lingered on the threshold with my hand

 Listening for the sound of her feet across the floor,

 Hollow re-echoed my heart.

 In the first stanza of ‘Perfidy’, the speaker begins by describing his own actions.
 He has made his way to the front door of a house and heard a “Hollow” sound when he knocked.
 Although the speaker has not given any other details, it is clear that this does not bode well.
 The speaker still feels hopeful that the woman he is hoping to see will come to the door.
 He lingers there, with his hand “Upraised” ready to knock again.

 He has yet to try again though, as he is listening for the sound of footsteps on the floor on the other side of the door.
 Although the tone is solemn, the speaker is still hopeful.

 Unfortunately, there is no sound and the “Hollow” echoing of his knock is reflected back into his heart.
 It is “re-echoed.”
-With this mention of the speaker’s heart it becomes clear that the person who is supposed to be on the others side of the door is someone he loves.
+With this mention of the speaker’s heart, it becomes clear that the person who is supposed to be on the other side of the door is someone he loves.